DerManoMann/acache/Readme.md

 ### Psr/Cache

-All cache instances can be used as `Psr\Cache\CacheItemPoolInterface` instances by wrapping them in decorator.
+All cache instances can be used as `Psr\Cache\CacheItemPoolInterface` instances by wrapping them in a Psr decorator.

 ````
 use Radebatz\ACache\ArrayCache;